 How to Clean light switches and electrical outlets

-- Make sure that the electricity is switched off in your home.
-You should always so this before you start doing any work that involves the electricity supply.
+- First, make sure that the electricity is switched off in your home.
+You should always do this before you start doing any work that involves the electricity supply.

 - As soon as you know that there is no electricity present, you can remove the covers from the outlets.
 The simplest way to do this is by using a screwdriver that has a flat head.